-- 12. Close all water line drains, tank drain valves and all faucets to avoid contamination by dirt, insects or rodents. - 13.
-Reinstall the Water Heater drain plug and close the P-T Relief Valve. - 14.
-Pour about one cup of non-toxic RV antifreeze down the galley sink drain(s), bathroom lavatory sink drain and shower drain.
-This fills the drain traps to prevent holding tank odors from entering the coach during storage.
+- 14. Empty the full-coach water filter canister of any water trapped during blow-out procedure.
+Remount empty canister onto filter assembly.
+(If not equipped with a full-coach water filter system, continue to next step.) - 15.
+Close all waterline drains, tank drain valves, and all faucets to avoid contamination by dirt, insects, or rodents. - 16.
+Reinstall the Water Heater drain plug and close the P-T Relief Valve.

-NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.
+- 17. Pour about one cup of RV antifreeze down each drain for the galley sink, lavatory sink, and shower/tub.
+This fills the drain trap pipes to prevent holding tank odors from entering the coach during storage. - NOTE: It is not necessary to add antifreeze to the toilet since the flush valve will be closed.